 - Faculty in fields for which postdoctoral training is new: A table listing the last 10 doctoral/MFA scholars trained by the nominating faculty member and their training outcomes is required.
 If the faculty member has trained less than 10 individuals, list them all.
 If the faculty nominator does not have at least 5 previous mentees, we highly encourage the inclusion of a co-mentor, who has more expertise mentoring postdocs, but this is not required.
 Please use the Experience Mentoring Doctoral/MFA Trainees form to report of both the mentor and co-mentor (separate forms for each faculty member need to be uploaded in a single PDF file).

 - If a co-mentor will be included, please submit:

 - A letter of support from the co-mentor.

 - The co-mentor must be a faculty member at Ohio State.

-- Evidence of formal mentoring training by a professional society, National Research Mentoring Network or similar entity needs to be provided for the junior faculty.
+- Evidence of formal mentoring training by a professional society, National Research Mentoring Network or similar entity needs to be provided for the nominating faculty.
 This training has to take place by the nomination deadline.

 - Nominee’s individual development plan.

 Suggested resources: STEM fields and/or Humanities and social science fields.

 The plan is based on the nominee’s individual development plan (a subsequent plan will be required when applying for year two of funding).
 Download Mentoring Plan: Year 1.